RishiGupta12/SerialPundit/applications/xmodem-screen-script/README.md

-This application demonstrates how to establish communication between a shell script and Java application to send/receive a file using Xmodem file transfer protocol with the help of screen utility in Linux.
+This application demonstrates how to establish communication between a shell script and Java application to send/receive a file using Xmodem file transfer protocol.

+It uses screen utility (in detached session) in Linux.

 #####Running this application
 - Copy scm-1.0.4.jar in xmodem-screen-script folder.
 Do not change the directory structure.
 - Run the script as screen.sh giving ports and file names as shown below.

   ./screen.sh RECEIVE_PORT RECEIVE_FILE SEND_PORT SEND_FILE

   See the output.jpg to see output of this program.

 #####What this application does and how it does
-- Extract and validate parameters supplied to picocom.sh script.
+- Extract and validate parameters supplied to screen.sh script.
 - Compile Java source files and create app.jar representing Java application that will receive the file.
 - Schedule this java application to be runned after 3 seconds.